Continuity of Generalized Entropy and Statistical Learning: Application to inference and learning with distribution shift

-The bounds for conditional entropy difference obtained in Lemma~\ref{lm:cond_H_diff_E} or Lemma~\ref{lm:cond_H_diff_PX} combined with the techniques developed in Section~\ref{sec:H_diff} can provide performance guarantees for decision making with distributional drift: the performance of a decision rule $\psi_Q$ in a new domain $P$, represented by $\E_P[\ell(Y,\psi_Q(X))]$, may be approximated in terms of its performance in the original domain $Q$ where it is optimally designed, represented by $H_{\ell}(Q_{Y|X} | Q_X )$.
-As illustrated by the preceding example for $\ell\in[0,1]$, the simple upper bound for \eqref{eq:cond_H_diff_1} given in \eqref{eq:cond_H_diff_3} is an analogue of the result in \cite[Theorem~1]{Ben-David2010} on binary classification with distributional drift, and is an extension of it to general Bayesian inference problems.
+The bounds for conditional entropy difference obtained in Lemma~\ref{lm:cond_H_diff_E} or Lemma~\ref{lm:cond_H_diff_PX} combined with the techniques developed in Section~\ref{sec:H_diff} can provide performance guarantees for decision making with distribution shift: the performance of a decision rule $\psi_Q$ under a new distribution $P$, represented by $\E_P[\ell(Y,\psi_Q(X))]$, may be approximated in terms of its performance under the original distribution $Q$ where it is optimally designed, represented by $H_{\ell}(Q_{Y|X} | Q_X )$.
+As illustrated by the preceding example for $\ell\in[0,1]$, the simple upper bound for the right-hand side of \eqref{eq:cond_H_diff_1} given in \eqref{eq:cond_H_diff_3} is an analogue of the result in \cite[Theorem~1]{Ben-David2010} on binary classification with distribution shift, and is an extension of it to general Bayesian inference problems.